A topic from the subject of Analytical Chemistry in Chemistry.

 There are two main types of gravimetric analysis experiments:

-• Precipitation gravimetry: In this method, the analyte is precipitated from the solution and the precipitate is weighed.
+• Precipitation gravimetry: In this method, the analyte is precipitated from the solution as an insoluble compound, and the precipitate is weighed after drying.

-• Volatilization gravimetry: In this method, the analyte is volatilized and the weight of the volatilized product is used to determine the concentration of the analyte.
+• Volatilization gravimetry: In this method, the analyte or a compound containing the analyte is volatilized (converted to a gas), and the weight loss is used to determine the concentration of the analyte.
+This often involves heating the sample.

 Data Analysis

 The data from a gravimetric analysis experiment is used to calculate the concentration of the analyte in the solution.
-The following formula is used:
+The calculation depends on the stoichiometry of the reaction and may involve multiple steps.
+A simplified example for precipitation gravimetry is:

-Concentration of analyte = (Weight of precipitate / Weight of sample) x (Molar mass of analyte / Molar mass of precipitate)
+Concentration of analyte = (Weight of precipitate x Molar mass of analyte) / (Weight of sample x Molar mass of precipitate)

 Applications